Addiction to Cannabis

 The third sign, paranoia, is more abstract.
-It can be the typical “someone is out to get me” or it can be more subtle.
-New phobias, fears or avoidances should be seen as a possible warning sign for drug abuse or addiction.
+It can be the typical “someone is out to get me, ” or it can be more subtle.
+New phobias, fears or avoidances should be seen as a possible warning sign of drug abuse or addiction.

 The first step to a successful rehabilitation is detoxification.
 This means clearing the body of the addictive substance.
 For many substances, the physical symptoms can be quite severe.
 Thankfully, for most people, marijuana withdrawal tends to be mild.